notagenius/helmet_object_hack4tk/README.md

 #### 0. Utility:

-code is minimized with openCV DNN read from darknet, and enough platform-freedom pretained model provided
+model is deployed with openCV DNN ReadNetFromDarknet, and enough platform-freedom pretained model provided

 detection in image: